Frequently Asked Questions

 Q: Who can park on campus overnight and where do they get a permit?

 A: Overnight parking on the Pew Campus is limited to Pew Campus residents and guests of Pew Campus residents.
-The guest must obtain a temporary visitor permit from the Pew Campus Security Department, and the vehicle must be parked in the Watson Resident Section.
+The guest must obtain a temporary visitor permit from the Pew Campus Security Department, and the vehicle must be parked in the Winter Resident Section.
 Residents may not obtain a permit for their guest.

 A: Overnight parking starts at 3:00am and is enforced until 7:00am in all lots on the Pew Campus every night.